French

 Previous Course Number: FSL221Y1

-This is the first of a two-course series intended for those who have some knowledge of French, this course is the first in a proficiency-sequenced series that provides students with the opportunity to become proficient, focused, autonomous French language learners.
-The course’s main objective is to provide a communicative learning environment through activities based in real-world, everyday contexts.
+This course provides students with the opportunity to become proficient, focused, autonomous French language learners.
+The course’s main objective is to provide a communicative learning environment through activities structured around real-world, everyday contexts.

 Breadth Requirements: Creative and Cultural Representations (1)